wjson2002/database/report/project1.md

 - Explain your slot directory design if applicable.

-Records are tracked using a slot directory (SD) that starts from the end of a page.
+Records are tracked using a slot directory (SD) that starts at the beginning of the page.
 Each SD contains the total free size in page (F), number of records (N), and SD entries that hold a offset and length of record.
-Records are then inserted into the page to the first empty location.
+Records are then inserted into the page to end of the page which is calculated based on the SD.

 ### 4. Page Management